A Idioms

 - to explain or justify one's actions to someone

-The manager had to answer to the company president about the problems in the office.
+The manager had to answer to the company president about the financial problems.

 any number of (someone or something)

-I had any number of reasons not to buy the computer.
+I have any number of reasons not to buy a new computer.

 appear out of nowhere